HPIMS/dm-studies/README.md

-# Digi*Me* Studies
+# ehive Studies

 Study and Survey configurations for Digi*Me*.

-### Instructions
+## Instructions

 Run the command `npm install` to install all dependencies.

-Run the command `npm run-script sync` before committing any configuration changes.
+Run the command `npm run-script diff` before committing any configuration changes.
 This ensures that the correct version number is applied during the build process.